100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Ulster Day

 Unionists declare this day ‘Ulster Day’.
-Edward Carson addresses a religious service in the Ulster Hall (similar services are held throughout the province) before walking to Belfast City Hall, where he signed the Solemn League and Covenant.
+Edward Carson addresses a religious service in the Ulster Hall before walking to Belfast City Hall, where he is the first to sign the Solemn League and Covenant.
 Those who signed the Covenant, which drew its name from the 1643 treaty signed by Scottish Presbyterians and English parliamentarians, pledged to oppose Home Rule by ‘all means which may be found necessary’.
-In total, 237,368 men signed the Ulster Solemn League and Covenant and 234,046 women signed the corresponding Women’s Declaration.
+237,368 men signed the Covenant, and 234,046 women signed the Women’s Declaration.

 28 Sep 1912